Last updated: May 2026

 Brands with fast dispatch and flexible inventory captured incremental revenue during these spikes.
 Brands dependent on domestic restocking windows didn't.

-For tactical details, see our social commerce guide for BFCM.
+For tactical details, see our social commerce guide for BFCM and the BFCM logistics playbook.

 At the same time, TikTok Shop skewed toward lower-ticket impulse buys where creator discovery and in-feed checkout compressed decisions into minutes.
 Higher-priced items converted more reliably through traditional mobile web checkouts where shoppers had more time to evaluate.